dodslaser/cellophane/README.md

 ## Configuration

 Configuration options must be defined as a JSON Schema in a YAML file.
 By default, cellophane will use `schema.yaml` located in your project root.
-The schema will be merged with base schema (`schema.base.yaml` in this repo) which contains configuration options required by all cellophane wrappers (eg. SLIMS API user/key). **NOTE:** *Most features should be supported, but complex schemas may break the custom JSONSchema parisng done by cellophane*
+The schema will be merged with base schema (`schema.base.yaml` in this repo) which contains configuration options required by all cellophane wrappers.

+**NOTES:**

+- Cellophane aims to be JSON Schema Draft 7 compliant, but complex schemas may break paring.
+Please open an issue if you encounter any problems.
+- The schema is used to generate the CLI, not to validate the configuration.
+Rather, the schama will be translated to a `click.Command` which will then parse the configuration.
+- These types are implemented in addition to the standard types
+  - `path` - Used to specify that a string should be converted to a `pathlib.Path` object.
+  - `mapping` - Used to denote `objects` that will be parsed when specified as a string (eg. `foo=bar,baz=qux` will be parsed as `{"foo": "bar", "baz": "qux"}`).
+- [Conditional validation](https://json-schema.org/understanding-json-schema/reference/conditionals.html) is supported but has a few caveats:
+  - `allOf` will simply combine the schemas without validating against current parameters.
+  - `oneOf` will select the *FIRST* schema that validates against current parameters.
+  - `anyOf` cannot be used to mark parameters as required, since validation will fail if the parameter is not present.
+  - It is possible to "hide" options using conditionals that define properties absent from the base schema (e.g. only expose flag `--a` if flag `--b` is set to `foo`). **This should be used with caution as it will be confusing to users.**

 CLI flags for all configuration options specified in the schema are generated automagically.
 A YAML config file can be passed with the `--config_file` / `-c` flag.
+Parameters from the config file will be used as defaults for CLI flags.
+CLI flags will override config file parameters.
+If a parameter is not specified in the config file or as a CLI flag, the default value specified in the schema will be used.

+Required parameters will be evaluated at runtime, using values from the config file or CLI flags.
+The `--help` flag can be used to list flags and to see what options are still required given the current configuration and flags.

+The configuration will be passed to the runners and hooks, via the config keyword argument, as a `Config` object.
+This object allows for normal dict-like access with string keys (e.g. `config["foo"]["bar"]`) or tuple keyes (e.g. `config["foo", "bar"]`).
+It also allows for attribute access (e.g. `config.foo.bar`).

+**NOTES:**
+- Attribute access to `__dunder__` keys works, but is considered as unsupported behaviour.
+- The `Config` object implements the `Mapping` protocol, so stuff like `**unpacking` works at any level. *HOWEVER* attribute access to does not work for keys that overlab with a `dict` method (e.g. `keys`, `items`, `values`, etc.).
+In these cases, use `config["keys"]` instead of `config.keys`.
+- The `cellophane.data.to_dict` function can be used to convert a `Config` object to a nested dict.

 ### Example schema
 ```yaml